SciKit-Surgery/PythonTemplate/README.rst

 |    copyright_holder      | If you are a member of UCL you should accept the default text                  |
 +--------------------------+--------------------------------------------------------------------------------+

-Authors: Tom Doel, Stephen Thompson
+Authors: Tom Doel, Stephen Thompson, Matt Clarkson, Thomas Dowrick

 Python Template was developed at the `Wellcome EPSRC Centre for Interventional and Surgical Sciences`_ in `University College London (UCL)`_.